 Austin, Sarah C., wife of Ambrose Austin, died April 27, 1853 aged 28 yrs., 7 months 16 dys.

 Austin, Vinson L., son of Ambrose and Sarah C. Austin died Feb.
-2, 1845 age 10 months, 15 days. [note: None of the above Austin headstones were found in July 2000, except for Sarah wife of Ambrose, and her headstone was near a bank lying flat on the ground, broken and half covered with ground cover.
+2, 1845 age 10 months, 15 days. [note: None of the above Austin headstones were found in July 2000, except for Sarah wife of Ambrose, and her headstone was near a bank lying flat on the ground, broken and half covered with ground cover.17.
+Clarissa HAMILTON, daughter of Andrew Hamilton,

 Born June 20, 1827 in Ithaca, Tompkins, New York.
 She died August 27, 1876, age 49 yrs.
 Married on July 4, 1852 to Chauncey L. Perry